matt-a-pinkerton/Elk-Stack-Project/README.md

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-To specify what servers have Filebeat or Elk installed, you must modify the hosts file with in the directory /etc/ansible/files
+To specify what servers have Filebeat or Elk installed, you must modify the hosts file within the directory /etc/ansible

 - Which URL do you navigate to in order to check that the ELK server is running?